lenny-L/lenny-L/README.md

 - 👋 Hi, I’m @lenny-L
-- 👀 I’m interested in Python/Golang/native_cloud
+- 👀 I’m interested in Python/AI
-- 🌱 I’m currently learning Goland
+- 🌱 I’m currently learning AI agent
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 It's nice to meet you

 <!---
 lenny-L/lenny-L is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.